Vader Immortal: A Star Wars VR Series: Development

 All three chapters were written by writer David S. Goyer and directed by special effects artist Ben Snow.
-According to Snow, the premise of searching for an ancient artifact was inspired by the movie Raiders of the Lost Ark.
+According to Snow, the premise of searching for an ancient artifact was inspired by the film Raiders of the Lost Ark.

 Reception

 Metacritic, which uses a weighted average, assigned the PlayStation 4 version a score of 69 out of 100, based on 20 critics, indicating "mixed or average reviews".
 Critics praised the game's story, but criticized the gameplay as not being mechanically deep.

+Sales

+Vader Immortal: A Star Wars VR Series was the 8th most-downloaded PlayStation VR game in the United States and Canada, and the 9th in Europe in 2020.
+In 2021, it ranked 7th in the United States and Canada, and 9th in Europe.
+In 2025, all three episodes of Vader Immortal featured among the best-selling titles on the Meta Quest platform of all time.

 Awards

 The first game of the series, Episode I, received the inaugural PGA Innovation Award at the 31st Producers Guild of America Awards.